 Why is this medication prescribed?

-Lacosamide injection is used in combination with other medications to control certain types of seizures in people who cannot take oral medications.
+Lacosamide injection is used iscontrol partial onset seizures (seizures that involve only one part of the brain) in adults and children 4 years of age and older who cannot take oral medications.
+Lacosamide injection is also used in combination with other medications to control primary generalized tonic-clonic seizures (formerly known as a grand mal seizure; seizure that involves the entire body) in adults and children 4 years of age and older who cannot take oral medications.
 Lacosamide injection is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

 How should this medicine be used?

-Lacosamide injection may help control your condition but will not cure it.
-It may take a few weeks or longer before you feel the full benefit of lacosamide injection.
-Continue to use lacosamide injection even if you feel well.
-Do not stop using lacosamide injection without talking to your doctor, even if you experience side effects such as unusual changes in behavior or mood.
-If you suddenly stop using lacosamide injection, your seizures may happen more often.
+Lacosamide may help control your condition but will not cure it.
+It may take a few weeks or longer before you feel the full benefit of lacosamide.
+Continue to use lacosamideeven if you feel well.
+Do not stop using lacosamide without talking to your doctor, even if you experience side effects such as unusual changes in behavior or mood.
+If you suddenly stop using lacosamide , your seizures may happen more often.
 Your doctor will probably decrease your dose gradually.

 Other uses for this medicine